-Hemp is used in thousands of ways these days.
+Hemp is the fiber and seed part of the Cannabis Sativa L. plant, opposed to the flower part of the plant which is “legally considered” marijuana.
+It is used in thousands of ways these days.
 To explain how this is possible we must start by explaining the two main qualities of hemp.

 Essential fatty acids are necessary for maintaining healthy life and are found in few food sources such as fatty fish and flax oil.
 Hemp seeds are used whole or crushed to make cookies, burgers, porridge, cakes, casseroles or even roasted and eaten whole (sometimes with garlic or tahini seasoning).
 A good example of the hemp seeds use is hemp protein powder.
 The hemp seed is used for hemp seed oil for nutrition, soaps, cosmetics, paints, varnishes, etc. Learn more about hemp seeds on our hemp seed page